SCALE-MS/scale-ms/docs/glossary.rst

             but not individually meaningful because they are coupled by some ensemble method, then they are "coupled segments" or an "ensemble segment," I think.

-    task
-        A unit of work at the :term:`CPI` or :term:`run time` level.
-        Generally an :term:`operation` or a portion of an operation that has been decomposed in terms of decoupled parallelism or execution checkpoint interval.

     Context
         Abstraction for the software component that maps work to a computing environment.
         Instances may be long-lived and participate in owning/managing work and